kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays/more-on-functions.md

 ```

 <aside>
 Note that if you have a single parameter, you can ignore the parenthesis in your arrow function.
 If the function has no parameter, simply put in an empty parenthesis.
-If the function is a single expression, you can also ignore the curly brackets an the return statement.
+If the function is a single expression, you can also ignore the curly brackets and the return statement.